servantes-io/miguel-woocommerce/README.md

 Create products using WooCommerce UI, set it to _Downloadable_ and in _Downloadable files_ use shortcode `[miguel id="<book id>" format="<book format>"]` to set _File URL_.
 For example `[miguel id="book-id" format="epub"]`.
 Create multiple downloadable files for each format that you want to provide.

 Currently supported formats are: `epub`, `mobi`, `pdf` and `audio`.

+You can find more details on [our docs](https://docs.miguel.servantes.cz/en/docs/platforms/woocommerce/install/).